Damon Hill: British F3

+Formula 3000

+Hill made his F3000 debut with GA Motorsport in the final two rounds of the 1988 International F3000 Season.

 In Europe in the 1990s, a successful driver would usually progress from Formula Three either directly to Formula One, the pinnacle of the sport, or to the International Formula 3000 championship.
-However, Hill did not have enough sponsorship available to fund a drive in F3000.
+However, for 1989, Hill did not have enough sponsorship available to fund a drive in F3000.
 He says "I ended up having to reappraise my career a bit.
 The first thing was to realise how lucky I was to be driving anything.
 I made the decision that whatever I drove I would do it to the best of my ability and see where it led."
-He took a one-off drive in the lower level British F3000 championship and shared a Porsche 962 at Le Mans for Richard Lloyd Racing, where the engine failed after 228 laps.
-He also competed in one race in the British Touring Car Championship at Donington Park, driving a Ford Sierra RS500.
+He had a couple of outings with Cobra International in the lower level British F3000 championship, securing a podium 3rd place at Oulton Park.
 Midway through the season, an opportunity arose at the uncompetitive Mooncraft F3000 team.
 The team tested Hill and Perry McCarthy.
 Their performances were comparable but according to the team manager, John Wickham, the team sponsors preferred the Hill name.
-Although his best result was a 15th place, Hill's race performances for Mooncraft led to an offer to drive a Lola chassis for Middlebridge Racing in 1990.
+Although his best result was a 14th place, Hill's race performances for Mooncraft led to an offer to drive a Lola chassis for Middlebridge Racing in 1990.
 He took three pole positions and led five races in 1990, but did not win a race during his Formula 3000 career.

+Tin-tops

+One-make racing

+During the 1987 season, he made the odd appearance in various one-make tin-top racing events, including MG Metro Turbos, (a press release photo depicted him posing with the #18 car, that Barbara Cowell drove that year, but he actually substituted for Barry McGuigan in the #16 car, following the recent death of Pat McGuigan.)
+MG Maestros, Saab 900 Turbos and a Ford Escort Celebrity race.

+He finished 3rd at Silverstone in the Maestro series, after fighting for the lead with Gary Brabham early on.
+(Brabham won but neither were eligible for points as they were guest drivers.)

+He won, and set fastest lap, at Brands Hatch in the Saab series as a substitute for Tiff Needell.

+He came 2nd in the Escort race at Brands Hatch that October, sharing with Peter Waller.

+Le Mans

+In 1989, he shared a Porsche 962 at Le Mans for Richard Lloyd Racing, where the engine failed after 228 laps.

+British Touring Car Championship

+In 1990, he competed in a one hour Endurance race in the British Touring Car Championship at Donington Park, co-driving the Ford Sierra RS500 usually driven by Sean Walker, the pair finished 4th.